 Length: 6 pages

-This bill was introduced on May 21, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 2018, in a previous session of Congress, but it did not receive a vote.

 May 21, 2018